idealisms/spent/fetch-transactions/README.md

 This is a set of Node.js scripts using [Puppeteer](https://github.com/GoogleChrome/puppeteer/) to sign in to bank accounts and download bank transactions.

+There is also a set of python scripts using [ofxclient](https://github.com/captin411/ofxclient) for downloading transactions from Chase.

 This is an alternative to using something like Mint for budgeting.